bio-tools/biotoolsDocs/api_attribute_model_dev.rst

 .. note::
    - a credit consists either simply the name of an ELIXIR Platform or ELIXIR node *or* the name of some other entity that is credited, with associated metadata
+   - the credit name may only contain space, uppercase and lowercase letters, decimal digits, plus symbol, period, comma, dash, underscore, colon, semicolon and parentheses.
+   - line feeds, carriage returns, tabs, leading and trailing spaces, and multiple spaces are not allowed / will be removed.
    - see the `curation guidelines <http://biotools.readthedocs.io/en/latest/curators_guide.html#credits-group>`_.